leleueri/argos/README.md

 ### Notifiers

 A notifier is an object managing the notification message send by the Sentinels.
+Each notifier configuration must have the key 'providerClass' specifying the implementation of the 'NotifierProvider' trait.
+With this trait, the provider has to implement a props method that return the "Props" object used to create the Notifier actor.
 Currently, there are only one notifier named `mail`.

 Parameter | Type | Description
 --- | --- | ---
+providerClass | `String` | the provider class `io.cats.agent.notifiers.MailNotifierProvider`
 smtp-host | `String` | hostname of the SMTP service smtp-port | `String` | port of the SMTP service from | `String` | The email address specified into the from header